project-gemmi/gemmi/docs/analysis.rst

 Reduced unit cells
 ==================

-This section is about finding special bases of lattices.
+The reduction finds special bases of lattices.
+In practice, these bases are found by removing lattice centering (i.e. obtaining a primitive cell) and using a prescribed interative procedure.
-As we read in the International Tables for Crystallography A 3.1.1.4 (2016), "the reduction procedures employ metrical properties to develop a sequence of basis transformations which lead to a *reduced basis* and *reduced cell*".
+As it is worded in the International Tables for Crystallography A 3.1.1.4 (2016), "the reduction procedures employ metrical properties to develop a sequence of basis transformations which lead to a *reduced basis* and *reduced cell*".

-And the two most important reductions (A 3.1.2.3) are:
+There are three popular unit cell reductions:

+- the Minkowski-Buerger reduction, which minimizes *a*\ +\ *b*\ +\ *c* (in special cases multiple, up to 6 different bases have the same minimal sum *a*\ +\ *b*\ +\ *c*),
+- the Eisenstein-Niggli reduction, which adds extra conditions to the previous one and makes the result unique,
-- the Selling-Delaunay reduction (the second name is alternatively transliterated as Delone),
+- the Selling-Delaunay reduction (the second name is alternatively transliterated as Delone), which minimizes *a*:sup:`2`\ +\ *b*:sup:`2`\ +\ *c*:sup:`2`\ +\ (*a*\ +\ *b*\ +\ *c*)\ :sup:`2`.
-- the Eisenstein-Niggli reduction.

-The first names here (Selling, Eisenstein) belong to 19th century mathematicians working on the reduction of quadratic forms, the second names are of people applying this math to crystallography.
+First names here (Minkowski, Eisenstein, Selling) belong to mathematicians working on the reduction of quadratic forms.
-In a similar manner we can add

-- the Minkowski-Buerger reduction,

-which leads to one of cells with minimal vector lengths (a+b+c = min).
+The second names -- to people applying this math to crystallography.
-The Niggli cell also minimal lengths -- it is one of the Buerger cells.
+Usually, we use only the second name.
+The Niggli reduction is the most popular of the three.
-(As is common, from here we refer to the reductions using a single name only.)

-Note: the term reduced cell is understood differently in different papers.
-It can mean specifically the Niggli reduction, or any method with a unique result (i.e. not Buerger), or it can cover all the cases above, like here.

 Niggli and Buerger reductions
 -----------------------------

 Gemmi implements separately the Niggli and Buerger reductions.
-They are iterative procedures.
-Most of the unit cells from the PDB need only 1-2 iterations to get reduced (1.3 on average, if not counting the *normalization* steps as separate iterations).
+The procedures are iterative.
+Most of the unit cells from the PDB need only 1-2 iterations to get reduced (1.3 on average, not counting the *normalization* steps as separate iterations).
 On the other hand, one can always construct a primitive cell with extremely long basis vectors that would require hundreds of iterations.
-The Buerger reduction is simpler and faster, but Niggli is also fast: one iteration takes below 1μs.
+The Buerger reduction is simpler and faster than Niggli, but Niggli is also fast -- one iteration takes less than 1μs.

 Gemmi implementation is based on the algorithms published by B. Gruber in the 1970's: Gruber,